Riccardo Calafiori injury: Arsenal boss Mikel Arteta's problems mount ahead of Liverpool game

 "He had to come off because he felt something," Arteta said of Calafiori after the game.
 "I don't know the extent of it so in that sense not great news."

-Arsenal will be without William Saliba in defence through suspension after his red card in the league defeat at Bournemouth, while Jurrien Timber has not played since the start of the month due to an injury.
+Arsenal will be without William Saliba in defence through suspension after his red card at Bournemouth, while Jurrien Timber has not played since the start of the month due to an injury.

 Arteta is also unable to call on defensive duo Takehiro Tomiyasu and Kieran Tierney because of long-term injury issues, leaving him with limited options against Liverpool if Calafiori and Timber are unable to recover in time.